stoermelder/vcvrack-packone/docs/EightFace.md

 - C4:
 This mode follows the V/Oct-standard.
 C4 selects slot 1, C#4 selects slot 2 and so on.
 - Arm (renamed from "Clock" in v1.1.0):
-This mode is kind a sample and hold.
-First apply a clock signal on SLOT.
-Then you "arm" any slot manually or by MIDI-mapping by its button (resulting a yellow LED) which will be activated on the next clock trigger (blue LED).
-This mode allows you manual preset changes sychronized to a clock.
+This mode is a kind of buffered trigger: First apply a clock signal on SLOT.
+Then you "arm" any slot manually or by MIDI-mapping by its button (resulting in a yellow LED) which will be activated on the next clock trigger (blue LED).
+This mode allows you manual preset changes synchronized to a clock.

 ![8FACE arm mode](./EightFace-clock.gif)